sdsc-hpc-training-org/reverse-proxy/README.md

 -t: the time to run the notebook.
 Your account will be charged for the time you put here so be careful.
     Default time is 30 minutes

+-g: number of gpus to collect for your notebook.
+Currently only support 1-3 on gpu-shared partitions.

+-i: path to a singularity image to start your jupyter notebook in.
+Make sure everything, including jupyter notebook and/or jupyter lab is installed in this image.

--i: Get extra information about the job you submitted using the script
+-I: get extra information about the job you submitted using the script

 ```
 (If you don't know what $USER is, try this command: `echo $USER`.
 This is just your comet username)